30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Dependent on household income

-The U.S. Department of Agriculture’s Supplemental Nutrition Assistance Program, commonly known as SNAP, was created to help needy families afford healthy food and become self-sufficient.
-This resource isn’t directly specific to cancer patients, but some can be eligible.
+The U.S. Department of Agriculture’s Supplemental Nutrition Assistance Program, commonly known as SNAP, was created to help families afford healthy food.
+This resource isn’t directly specific to lung cancer patients, but some can be eligible.
 The Leukemia & Lymphoma Society reports, “A cancer patient may meet the resource and income limits for SNAP.
 For most individuals, the household must meet both the gross and net income limits to be eligible for SNAP benefits.”

-Many people don’t realize infertility is a side effect of some cancer treatments.
+Infertility is a side effect of some lung cancer treatments.
 Thankfully, there are multiple nonprofits and charitable organizations dedicated to supporting fertility preservation.
-Some organizations award grants for sperm and egg freezing specifically for cancer patients.
+Some organizations award grants for sperm and egg freezing, specifically for cancer patients.

 Cancer Type: Any